- What is a class action? - Top

 The decision of the court-appointed independent third-party is final and is not subject to any further right of review.

 - I completed the approved repairs and submitted related invoices and I believe that payment was improperly denied.
 What should I do? - Top

-If payment has been denied, either because the invoices submitted do not relate to approved repairs and/or do not demonstrate that you used BP shingles, you can request a review by an independent third-party.
+If payment has been denied, either because the invoices submitted do not relate to approved repairs and/or do not demonstrate that you used BP shingles, you can request a review by a court-appointed independent third-party.
 The court-appointed independent third-party has no relationship to BP Canada or the plaintiffs in the class action.
 It is a separate company that has been appointed to review disputed claims on an independent and impartial basis.

 To request a review, you must properly complete the Repair Dispute Form and submit it no later than 15 days from the date of the notice received from BP regarding your repair invoices.
 Repair Dispute Forms are available here.

-- When and where will the Courts decide whether to approve the settlement? - Top
+- When and where did the Courts decide whether to approve the settlement? - Top

 The Final Approval Hearing for the Canadian National Class was held on October 12, 2012.
 The Ontario Superior Court of Justice has approved the settlement.
 The settlement approval order is available here.